leelsey/set4wsl/README.md

 # Set4wsl
 Configure WSL Easily

-## Install WSL
+## I. Install WSL
-Before you start it, RUN ADMINISTRATOR Terminal(CMD/POWERSHELL)
+Before you start it, RUN  Terminal(CMD/POWERSHELL) as ADMINISTRATOR.
 ### 1. Install Linux
 If Windows 11 or Windows 10 2004 and higher, follow this.
 #### 1) Update WSL